What is a Trademark?

 Term of Registration

-The initial term of a trademark registration in Canada is 15 years, while in the United States it is 10 years.
-Registrations can thereafter be renewed in each country for additional 15 and 10 year terms respectively upon payment of a fee.
-An additional Declaration must be filed in the United States between the ends of the 5th and 6th years following registration providing confirmation that the trademark is in use in order to maintain the registration.
+The initial term of a trademark registration in Canada and the United States is 10 years.
+Registrations can thereafter be renewed in each country for additional 10 year terms respectively upon payment of a fee.
+An additional Declaration must be filed in the United States between the end of the 5th and 6th years following registration providing confirmation that the trademark is in use in order to maintain the registration.

 Trademark Use Requirement